 Five Upbeat Poems in the Alley

-Poems in Balmy Alley are performed among the Balmy Alley murals allowing us to see what treasures the artists have created there.
+I performed my poems in Balmy Alley among the Balmy Alley murals allowing us to see what treasures the artists have created there.
 The poems are contemporary with the murals.
 Each time I see the video I am struck with beauty and vibrancy of the murals and the endurance of my poems.
 The poems were written within the same artistic and political movement that created those murals over the decades.